Suggestions and Complaints

 The practice will maintain an annual register of complaints received, including information on whether or not the complaint was upheld, the results and action taken and a written record of each investigation.
 This information is required by the NHS Governing Authorities.
 To ensure good practice and that any learning and clinical governance issues are explored, the practice will instigate its significant event process to review the efficacy and effectiveness of the service.
 It is also essential that those who work within the organisation feel able to raise concerns, through the appropriate channels, about their colleagues’ performances with impunity and these problems are thoroughly investigated.

 It is hoped that a complaint may be satisfactorily dealt with via the relevant in-house complaints procedure.
-However, if a patient feels that they are not able to raise a complaint with the practice or is dissatisfied with the result of our investigation, they may wish to contact the NHS England Customer Contact Centre:
+However, if a patient feels that they are not able to raise a complaint with the practice they may wish to contact the NHS England Customer Contact Centre:

 - Tel: 0300 311 22 33